-In general, DT synthesis methods can be categorized into two groups: non-neural-networks-based methods and neural-networks-based methods.
-The first group methods are popular approaches for DT synthesis in the early stage, and it can be further classified as physics-based methods \cite{Pegoraro2006PhysicallyBasedRF,Nealen2005PhysicallyBD,Costantini2008HigherOS}, nonparametric methods \cite{Schdl2000VideoT,Kwatra2003GraphcutTI} and dynamic system (DS) modeling methods \cite{doretto2003dynamic,you2016kernel,Chan2007ClassifyingVW,Abraham2005DynamicTW,Siddiqi2007ACG}.
-The second group methods automatically learn the texture distribution with effective representation of neural networks \cite{Gatys2015TextureSU,xie2017synthesizing,tesfaldet2018two,Xie2019LearningES,tulyakov2018mocogan,Xie2019LearningDG}.
-However, DT is high-dimensional data and lacks enough samples (DT sample typically only has one single training video with a short length of sequence).
-The non-neural-network-based methods usually seek to reduce the dimensionality of DT for modeling, which may account for information loss and it is hard to design a proper dimensionality-reduction algorithm.
-Meanwhile, neural-network-based methods fail to effectively fit their large number of parameters when learning from a small number of training samples.
-To overcome these challenges, we propose a novel insight for DT synthesis that prior knowledge is mined and exploited, i.e., similarity prior knowledge.
+In general, DT synthesis methods can be categorized into two groups: non-neural-network-based and neural-network-based methods.
+The first group methods are popular early approaches for DT synthesis, and can be further classified as physics-based methods \cite{Pegoraro2006PhysicallyBasedRF,Costantini2008HigherOS} and dynamic system (DS) modeling methods \cite{doretto2003dynamic,you2016kernel,Chan2007ClassifyingVW,Abraham2005DynamicTW,Siddiqi2007ACG}.
+The second group of methods automatically learn the texture distribution thanks to the effective representation of neural networks \cite{Gatys2015TextureSU,xie2017synthesizing,tesfaldet2018two,Xie2021LearningES,tulyakov2018mocogan,Xie2019LearningDG}.
+However, DT is high-dimensional data and with limited samples (DT samples are made up of a single training video with a short sequences length).
+Non-neural-network-based methods usually seek to reduce the dimensionality of DT for modeling, which may lead to information loss.
+Further, it is difficult to design a proper dimensionality-reduction algorithm.
+Meanwhile, neural-network-based methods also fail to effectively fit their large number of parameters when learning from a small number of training samples.
+To overcome these challenges, we propose a novel model for DT synthesis, which mines and exploits similarity correlations as prior knowledge.